ME495: Embedded Systems in Robotics

 - Velocities in ROS are 3-D and use the

-is the rotational velocity. - Create a custom message called
+geometry_msgs/Twisttype.
+For 2D velocities,linear.xis the forward velocity andangular.zis the rotational velocity. - Create a custom message called

-: the angular velocity of the turtle in rad/s.- Be sure to add comments (the
+TurtleVelocity, with the following two fields:linear (float64): the linear velocity of the turtle in m/sangular (float64): the angular velocity of the turtle in rad/s.- Be sure to add comments (the

-character begins a comment) describing the fields. - Message definitions go under the
+#character begins a comment) describing the fields. - Message definitions go under the

-subdirectory of your package (e.g.,turtle_control/msg
+msgsubdirectory of your package (e.g.,turtle_control/msg).

 - To properly use the custom message, follow the instructions as laid out by the long block comment in

-- Make sure your package compiles cleanly with
+CMakeLists.txt - Make sure your package compiles cleanly with

-before proceeding- The errors from
+catkin_makeand has no linting errors fromcatkin_lintbefore proceeding- The errors from

 - The errors from